-Note that playing the input sequences in "slow-motion" (using any type of temporal interpolation) will not reduce the perceived false motion effects as the information is already lost in any individual video sequence (as illustrated in Fig. 2).
-It is only when the information is combined from all the input sequences that the true motion can be recovered.
+Note that playing the input sequences in "slow-motion" (using any type of temporal interpolation) will not reduce the perceived false motion effects, as the information is already lost in any individual video sequence (as illustrated in Fig. 2).
+It is only when the information is combined from all the input sequences, that the true motion can be recovered.

-3.2 Example 2: Handling Motion Blur
+Example 2: Handling Motion Blur

-In the following example, we captured a scene of fast moving balls using four PAL video cameras of 25 frames/sec and exposure-time of 40 msec.
-Figs. 7a, 7b, 7c, and 7d show four frames, one from each low-resolution input sequence, that were the closest to the time of collision of the two balls.
-In each of these frames, at least one of the balls is blurred.
-We applied the SR algorithm and increased the frame-rate by a factor of 4.
-Fig. 7e shows an output frame at the time of collision.
-Motion-blur is reduced significantly.
-Such a frame did not exist in any of the input video sequences.
-Note that this effect was obtained by increasing the temporal resolution (not the spatial) and, hence, did not require estimation of the motions of the balls.
-This phenomena is explained in more detail in Section 4.
+In the following example we captured a scene of fast moving balls using 4 PAL video cameras of 25 frames/sec and exposure-time of 40 msec.
+Fig. 7.a-d shows 4 frames, one from each low-resolution input sequence, that were the closest to the time of collision of the two balls.
+In each of these frames at least one of the balls is blurred.
+We applied the SR algorithm and increased the frame-rate by factor 4.
+Fig. 7.e shows an output frame at